 To answer this question, let's look at each element.
 And since the Internet seems to be the more easily understood component, let's start there.

 The World Wide Web, on the other hand, is the system we use to access the Internet.
 The Web isn't the only system out there, but it's the most popular and widely used.
 (Examples of ways to access the Internet without using HTTP include e-mail and instant messaging.)
 As mentioned on the previous page, the World Wide Web makes use of hypertext to access the various forms of information available on the world's different networks.
 This allows people all over the world to share knowledge and opinions.
-We typically access the Web through browsers, like Internet Explorer and Mozilla Firefox.
+We typically access the Web through browsers, like Internet Explorer, Chrome and Mozilla Firefox.
 By using browsers like these, you can visit various Web sites and view other online content.

 So another way to think about it is to say the Internet is composed of the machines, hardware and data; and the World Wide Web is what brings this technology to life.